yyk99/android_examples/ThrustCalc/README.txt

 README
 ======

-ThrustCalc is a simple mobile app to compute model engine performance parameters
+ThrustCalc is a simple mobile application to compute model engine performance parameters

 What's new: